The Pros and Cons of Letting AI Write for You

 Yes, if there are areas that you struggle with as a writer then AI can help.
 It also can help to do a comparison of your article with one generated by AI.

-If your goal is to produce as much fluff SEO content as possible, then 100% use AI.
+If you aim to produce as much fluff SEO content as possible, then 100% use AI.

-If your goal is to convey original ideas or thought leadership, then no AI can replace a copywriter.
+If you aim to convey original ideas or thought leadership, then no AI can replace a copywriter.

 Brie Entel